martins-vds/gh-migration-scripts/docs/Migration Plan v2.0 - DRAFT.md

 1. Check if all the repositories have been migrated
    - If there are missing repositories in the destination organization, check the repositories file and confirm that the all the repositories you want to migrate are listed in the file
+   - If there are submodules in the repositories, check if the submodules have been migrated and then update the submodule URLs in the repositories
 2. Check if all the teams have been migrated and the members have been added to the teams
    - If users are missing from the teams, check the slug mapping file and confirm that all the users are listed in the file
 3. Check if teams have been added to the repositories and their permissions have been set correctly